XLCYun/type/README.md

 * **isFloatInString(o) && isNotFloatInString(o)**

-Check a string o if it contains a float, any illegal character will cause a false result;
+Check string o if it contains a float, any illegal character will cause a false result;

 Return true even if the decimal part is zero or no decimal part.